absu07/computer-vision-task/README.md

 ## Provided Resources

 To implement the above project, the following resources are provided:
-- A set of ONNX files found in [computer-vision-task/models] folder
+- A set of ONNX files found in [computer-vision-task/models/] folder
-- The validation dataset can be found in [computer-vision-task/WIDERFACE_Validation/] which includes images along with the corresponding ground truth files
+- The validation dataset can be found in [computer-vision-task/WIDERFACE_Validation/] folder which includes images along with the corresponding ground truth files
 - A **main.py** script to load the ONNX files, image data, ground truth data, and evaluate and identify the best performing model.

+## Dependencies

+This section lists the required frameworks/libraries used to bootstrap the project.

+- Anaconda/PyCharm (depending on the ease of usage)
+- opencv-python-headless
+- numpy
+- onnxruntime
+- fastapi
+- uvicorn[standard]
+- pydantic
+- requests